Richa Chadha

-Richa Chadha (born 18 December 1986) is an Indian actress, producer and political activist who works in Hindi cinema.
-After debuting in a small role in the comedy film Oye Lucky!
+Richa Chadha (born 18 December 1986) is an Indian actress who works in Hindi cinema.
+She made her acting debut with a small role in the comedy film Oye Lucky!
 Lucky Oye!
-(2008), Chadha's breakthrough came in 2012 with a supporting role in the noir gangster saga Gangs of Wasseypur, where her role as the bellicose and foul-tongued wife of a gangster earned her a Filmfare award.
+(2008).
+Chadha's breakthrough came in 2012 with the crime film Gangs of Wasseypur, in which her role as the foul-tongued wife of a gangster earned her the Filmfare Critics Award for Best Actress.

-In 2015, Chadha made her debut in a leading role with the drama Masaan (2015).